What is a jumbo loan?

 Fox Money is a personal finance hub featuring content generated by Credible Operations, Inc. (Credible), which is majority-owned indirectly by Fox Corporation.
 The Fox Money content is created and reviewed independent of Fox News Media.
 Credible is solely responsible for this content and the services it provides.

-A jumbo loan is a type of home loan for buyers financing the purchase of a home with a high purchase price.
+A jumbo loan is a type of home loan for buyers financing the purchase of a more expensive home.
 The Federal Housing Finance Agency (FHFA) establishes conforming loan limits for each county across the United States — $766,550 in most counties.
-If the house you want to buy is above that limit, you might need to apply for a jumbo loan unless you have other financing options.
+If the house you want to buy is above that purchase price, you might need to apply for a jumbo loan unless you have other financing options.

 Learn why there are thresholds for conforming loans, the rates and eligibility requirements you can expect with a jumbo loan, and the pros and cons of jumbo loans.